btschwartz12/btschwartz12.github.io/docs/aclara/MNCT_userguide.md

 The user will then make selections, and review them.
 After review, they will be prompted to export the selection, which will write them to a copy of the Y84000-PTR [Appendix.Y8](#appendix), which will populate the relevent sheets with the selections.

-## Usage
+# Usage

 For the application to run properly, you must have:
 -  the executable downloaded on your machine (currently called `Meter NIC Reading Selector.exe`)
 - a `config/` folder in the same directory as the executable.
 Please see the [Setup](#setup) section to correctly configure this folder before running the tool.

-**Once you are positive that you have completed the [Setup](#setup) section correctly, follow these steps:**
+**Once you are positive that you have completed the [Setup](#setup) section correctly, open the executable**

+After opening the executable, you will be prompted to import files.
+After importing, a window will be open up to allow you to select readings.
+After selecting readings, you can review the selections and export them.
+The steps below will walk you through this process:

-1. Make sure you have an updated version of the Y84000-PTR [Appendix.Y8](#appendix) downloaded at a convenient location on your machine.
-If not, see [Getting the Y84000-PTR Tool](#getting-the-y84000-ptr-tool).
+1. Import the Y84000-PTR.
+If you have not already, see [Getting the Y84000-PTR Tool](#getting-the-y84000-ptr-tool).

-2. Obtain a MeterMate program [Appendix.MM](#appendix) and make sure it is downloaded at a convenient location on your machine.
-If not, see [Getting the MeterMate Program](#getting-the-metermate-program).
+2. Import the MeterMate file.
+If you have not already, see [Getting the MeterMate Program](#getting-the-metermate-program).

-3. Once you have these files and you are absolutely certain that the [Setup](#setup) as been performed correctly, simply run the executable.
+3. If needed, import updated reading types.
+If you have not already, see [Getting the Reading Types](#getting-the-reading-types).

+4. Press `Proceed` to continue, and indicate weather or not Time of Use (TOU) is enabled.

+5. If everything is configured correctly, a new window will be opened.
+This window will allow you to select readings.

+6. Notice that there are 4 tabs at the top of the window.
+These tabs are for selecting for Bulk Quantity, Indicating, and Demand readings, respectively.
+The last tab is for reviewing the selections and exporting.

+7. In each of the first 3 tabs, you will see a list of readings.
+These readings are the supported readings for the MeterMate file you imported. `Reading names in gold are considered 'popular'`.
+If you want to select a reading, simply click it and indicate which ____TODO selections? you want.

+8. Once you have made your selections, you can review them by clicking the last tab.
+Here, you will see a list of all the selections you have made.
+If you want to make changes or remove a reading, double-click the the reading to take you back to the tab where you can make changes.

+9. Once all selecitons on the `Review` tab are desired, click `Export`.
+This will write the selections to a copy of the Y84000-PTR [Appendix.Y8](#appendix) that you imported.
+The tool will prompt you with where to save this copy.

+10. Once you have saved the copy, you can close the tool.
+Note that once it is closed, you will have to repeat the process from the beginning if you want to make more selections.
+It is more practical to make changes in the generated Y84000-PTR [Appendix.Y8](#appendix) copy, if the needed changes are minimal.

-4. For any errors experienced during runtime, see [Handling Errors](#handling-errors).
+For any errors that occur, please see the [Troubleshooting](#troubleshooting) section.

 ## Setup